 There has been much talk about childhood development, particularly in the areas of obesity and physical activity.
-You may have seen or heard of a recent study by the Victoria University into the skill decline of our children.
+You may have seen or heard of a study by the Victoria University into the skill decline of our children.
 An article Can’t throw, can’t catch: Australian kids are losing that sporting edge highlighted “evidence is emerging that Australian kids are falling behind their international peers and are performing worse in skills such as kicking, throwing, catching and jumping than they were 30 years ago.”

 For some time, researchers have been tracking Australian children’s capacity to run, throw, kick, catch and jump.
 Collectively, these skills are known as Fundamental Movement Skills (FMS).
 They are called fundamental because they are required to engage proactively in a high proportion of physical activities and sporting pursuits.
-Children with these skills are also more also likely to become fit adolescents who continue to play and enjoy sport.
+Children with these skills are also more also likely to become fit adolescents who continue to play and enjoy a sport.

 Aussie kids also did not compare favorably to our international peers.
 See graphic below: